-I am pleased that the preferred project, as described so far, has addressed the widespread concerns about congestion and construction impacts, the planned destruction of railway heritage items and removal of vegetation.
-Unfortunately the response to submissions, and preferred project, falls short of community expectations.
+The preferred project, as described so far, has addressed some of the widespread concerns about congestion and construction impacts, the planned destruction of railway heritage items and removal of vegetation.
+Unfortunately the response to submissions, and preferred project, falls short of my expectations.

 My submission follows: